 Welcome to our graduate and professional students!

 Do you wish to report student misconduct?
 You may do so by completing an incident report.
-The Office of Student Conduct and Community Standards will follow-up with you and determine the most appropriate means of resolution.
+The Office of Student Conduct and Community Standards will follow-up with your affiliated graduate/professional school and determine the most appropriate means of resolution.

 Are you serving as an instructor or teaching assistant?
 Encounter academic dishonesty?
 Call us at 919-684-6938 or email us to discuss how to address it.

 Welcome to the Office of Student Conduct and Community Standards!
-If you are navigating to this page, chances are you never thought that your son or daughter's Duke experience would include an interaction with our office.
-Students interact with our office in a myriad of ways.
-Your student may have been selected to serve as an intern with our office.
-Interns gain diverse experience in helping to establish campus behavior norms, serving as hearing panelists or community standard advisors, educating the campus community, and much more.
+If you are navigating to this page, chances are are you are surprised your student’s Duke experience would include an interaction with our office.
 This part of our website is designed to help answer some of the questions you may have about our disciplinary process and give you information that can help you best support your student.

-First, we recognize that our students (like all of us) make mistakes.
+First and foremost, we recognize that our students (like all of us) make mistakes.
+Our process is intended to be an opportunity for students to recognize and learn from their mistakes.
 Sometimes this involves the consumption of alcohol.
 Other times it may involve a rash decision made at a late hour while writing a term paper.
 The competitive environment at Duke, in which students want to excel both academically and personally (i.e., be socially accepted and liked by their peers) can sometimes lead to decisions and behaviors that students later regret.
 Through our conduct process, we hope to help students learn where they could have made different decisions and offer them strategies for making better choices should they face a given situation again.

 The expectations (or policies) we have in place for our students flow from the philosophy of the Duke Community Standard, which is the university's honor code.
 As you know from your own experience, actions carry consequences.
 This is no different at Duke.
 When students are found responsible for violating a university policy, they may face a set of outcomes.
 This may include community service, disciplinary probation, reflection papers, and, sometimes, separation from Duke, either for a period of time (suspension) or permanently (expulsion).
 These are not consequences that we take lightly.
-We recognize that any sanction imposed upon a student is a burden.
-However, we also feel strongly that our process and sanctions play an important role in a student's education at Duke -- not just for here in the Duke community, but in life beyond Duke.
+We believe our process and outcomes play an important role in a student's education at Duke -- not just in the Duke community, but in preparing them for life beyond Duke.

-A common reaction from parents is that their student could not have possibly engaged in the behavior of which they are accused.
-Or, at worst, the behavior of their son or daughter was unintentional and simply a mistake.
-We strive for a fair and thorough process in determining the extent to which a student was involved in a situation.
-Intent -- or lack thereof -- is most often not considered in a determination of responsibility, but in a determination of the sanctioning.
+Sometimes parents initial reaction is that their student could not have possibly engaged in the behavior of which they are accused.
+Or that the behavior was unintentional and therefore, simply a mistake.
+We strive for a fair and thorough process to determine the extent to which a student was involved in a situation.
+Intent or lack thereof is not considered in a determination of responsibility, but it is an important determination of the outcome. as is accepting responsibility for their behavior.
 We have high expectations for our students, and this includes seeking appropriate help when facing a difficult decision (for example, not turning in a paper and seeking an extension from an instructor versus making the decision to cut and paste from a source on the Internet).

+Parents frequently have questions about how disciplinary action may affect their child's future.
 So what if your student faces disciplinary action, including separation from the university?
-How does this impact his or her record or chances of gaining admission into a graduate/professional program?
-Parents have many questions about how disciplinary action may affect their child's future.
+How does this impact a student’s record or chances of gaining admission into a graduate/professional program?
 Please feel free to explore our pages to learn more.

-What if you want to intervene on behalf of your student?
-Sometimes the best support you can provide -- and the most growth-enabling for your student -- is to support him or her while they work with university processes to resolve the situation at hand.
-Of course, we are happy to address questions or concerns you may have, but we encourage you to speak with your student to exchange information firsthand.
-Feel free to contact us at Conduct@duke.edu or call us at 919-684-6938.
+What role can parents play in support of their student?
+Sometimes your best role, and the most growth-enabling for your student is one you’ve played many times as a parent is to support them while they work with university staff to resolve the situation at hand.
+We are happy to address questions or concerns you may have, but we encourage you to speak with your student to exchange information firsthand.
+Feel free to contact us contact us at 919-684-6938.

 FERPA

 The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C § 1232g; 34 CFR Part 99, is a federal law that guides the release of students’ education records, of which disciplinary records are a part.
-Generally, the Office of Student Conduct and Community Standards will not disclose information about a student without consent from the same student.
+In the K-12 system, you received significant information because as their parent, you were considered the owner of their education records.
+As a result, the Office of Student Conduct and Community Standards will not disclose information about a student without consent from the student.
 Duke University adheres to a policy of compliance with the Family Educational Rights and Privacy Act.
-The policy (1) permits students to inspect their education records, (2) limits disclosure to others of personally-identifiable information from education records without students' prior written consent, and (3) provides students the opportunity to seek correction of their education records where appropriate.
+This act (1) permits students to inspect their education records, (2) limits disclosure to others of personally-identifiable information from education records without students' prior written consent, and (3) provides students the opportunity to seek correction of their education records where appropriate.
 You can find out more about Duke’s obligations pursuant to FERPA here: https://registrar.duke.edu/student-records-resources/ferpa.
-For additional information about FERPA, see www.ed.gov/policy/gen/guid/fpco/ferpa/index.html
+For additional information about FERPA, see www.ed.gov/policy/gen/guid/fpco/ferpa/index.html.

 If you are applying for admission to a state bar and that state has an online form for Duke to complete, send the request to complete to the Office of Student Conduct and Community Standards Authorization to Release Form.